Disadvantages of Composite (White) Filling Material

 7) White fillings tend to wear more readily than silver fillings

-…especially when they are large fillings as compared to smaller ones…White fillings tend to hold up better if they are small as opposed to large.
+…especially when they are large fillings as compared to smaller ones…White fillings tend to hold up better if they are smaller than large.

 These are the main disadvantages of white filling material.